✓ ✓

 • Refuses to engage with innovators seeking to provide affordable and effective traceability solutions.

-The outcome was predictable; with no single individual accountable and no resources asssigned there has not been, and never will be, progress realizing livestock animal traceability.
+The outcome was predictable; with no single individual accountable and no resources assigned there has not been, and never will be, progress realizing improved livestock animal traceability.

 Action item 1: Lock Marjorie Michel, Heath Macdonald, the provincial Ministers of Agriculture, Andrea Brocklebank, Kevin Boon, Brad Dubeau, Christina Patterson - Betker, Carson Callum, Richard Horne and Steve Harrison in a hotel until they identify a single entity accountable for, and holding resources necessary to, comprehensively set, realize and sustain mandatory data reporting requirements for Canadian ranchers.